-U.S. News and World Report named TROY one of the top 30 public universities in the nation.
+U.S. News and World Report has named Troy University as one of the top 30 public universities in the South.

 The rankings in USNWR’s “Best Colleges” listings were released Monday.
 TROY was also named to the Best Regional Universities in the South list, the Top Performers on Social Mobility list, and was ranked in the top 15 of the Most Innovative Schools list.